TheAttentionSeeker5050/world-of-calculators-vue/README.md

 # World of Calculators

-A web application offering a variety of calculators for different needs.
+A web application made using Vite, Vue.js, Tailwind and Charts.js

 ## Description